Skip to main content

 Description of Best Practices

-Collaborate with STEM high schools or universities to support via scholarships talented female students with diverse social identities
+Collaborate with STEM high schools or universities to support via scholarships talented female students

 Provide scholarship opportunities to support their access to secondary and tertiary education, especially in regions where access is unequal for boys and girls